tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡实例/配置负载均衡安全组_intl_en.md

 - One CLB instance can be bound to five security groups at most.
 - There can be 0–65535 security group rules.
 - Security groups cannot be bound to classic private network CLB instances and private network CLB instances in the classic network.
 If a private network CLB instance is bound to an [Anycast EIP](https://intl.cloud.tencent.com/document/product/214/32426), security groups bound to the instance will not take effect.
-- The "Allow Traffic by Default in Security Group" feature is in beta test.
-To try it out, please <a rel="nofollow" href="https://console.cloud.tencent.com/workorder/category?level1_id=6&amp;level2_id=163&amp;source=0&amp;data_title=%E8%B4%9F%E8%BD%BD%E5%9D%87%E8%A1%A1%20LB&amp;step=1">submit a ticket for application</a>.
+- The "Allow Traffic by Default in Security Group" feature is currently in beta test.
+To try it out, please [submit a ticket](https://cloud.tencent.com/apply/p/njj5tl4a5j) for application.
 This feature is not supported for classic private network CLB and CLB in the classic network.

 ## Background